liyuezhao/liyuezhao.github.io/lecture-notes.md

 # Lecture Notes

-In this semester, I will take noted with LaTeX​.
+In this semester (2019 Summer), I will take notes with LaTeX​.
 Those noted can be downloaded here.

 Obviously, those lecture notes will contain various mistakes.
 I will be glad if you find some and tell me about them.